 The shower turned off and Carrie emerged, wrapping herself in a towel.
 “Step one, you’ll need to dress more appropriately,” she offered.
 “Your jeans and T-shirt look is SO tired.
 It’s no way to be remembered.”

 Luci hesitated.
 Assuming she had no luck with her other potential sources, being inside Julie’s house was the only way to obtain the required information.
 “Okay,” Luci agreed.
 “How many steps before I could drop by the LaMille mansion?”

 “Don’t push it,” Carrie said, waggling her finger.
 “Wait for Julie to throw a party.
 She’s sure to have one this month.”

 ‘Since I only have thirteen hours left, that’s no good,’ Luci thought.
 “I’ll get back to you on that,” she sighed, turning back towards the door, idly trying to recall to what extent her past self had ever followed up.

-“The LaMille domestics?”
+“The LaMille hired help?”
 Clarke mused.
 “Never thought about it.
 Guess I assumed Jeeves and Mimi always worked for them.
 Why?”

 Clarke rubbed his chin.
-“Actually, I imagine Julie’s a bit curious about you, since you’re new in our grade.
-And I was planning on dropping by her place tonight around eight.
+“Actually, I bet Julie’s curious about you, since you’re new in our grade.
+And I was planning on dropping by her place tonight, around eight.
 We could go together, if you like.”

-It was really too bad that it wasn’t Carrie who was going to Julie’s house tonight… they had an established relationship now, one which would fragment in the future anyway.
+It was really too bad that it wasn’t Carrie who was going to Julie’s house tonight.
+They had an established relationship now which would fragment in the future anyway.

 “No,” Luci answered.
 “That won’t work for me.
 Still, is there anything more you can tell me about the mansion?”

-Clarke slowly shook his head.
+Clarke shook his head.
 “Not really my place.
 Talk to Julie.”